lonesoulsurfer/Bleep_Drum_Modular_Synth/README.md

 Has to sound great!

-Lastly, it should be portable and be powered from a 9V battery
+Lastly, it should be portable

 I have also posted a video on my YouTube page -